lyonad/Customer-Review-Patterns-and-Buying-Decisions/README.md

 # Customer Review Patterns and Buying Decisions

 ## Research Title
-**Predicting Purchase Likelihood using Advanced Gradient Boosting XGBoost LightGBM and CatBoost and Comprehensive Customer Data Reviews and Demographics**
+**Predicting Purchase Likelihood Using XGBoost, LightGBM, and CatBoost with Comprehensive Customer Review Data and Demographics**

 A machine learning project that analyzes customer review patterns and predicts buying decisions by comparing three gradient boosting algorithms: XGBoost, LightGBM, and CatBoost.